SRI-CSL/llvm2smt/README.md

 A Simple Example
 ==============

 The file `test/shufflevector.ll` includes two simple functions written by hand.
-The first `@lhs` takes two integers, creates a vector with those arguments, shuffles it twice, then returns the first vector element.
+The first function `@lhs` takes two integers, stores them in a two-element vector, shauffles the vector twice, then returns the first vector element.

 ```
 ; Function Attrs: nounwind ssp uwtable